 Ernst Bacon Memorial Award for the Performance of American Music, 2017

 The American Prize: Ernst Bacon Memorial Award for the Performance of American Music recognizes and rewards the best performances of American music by ensembles and soloists worldwide, based on submitted recordings.
+There is no live competition.
 Applications are accepted from professional, college/university, community and high school age solo artists, chamber ensembles or conducted ensembles, competing in separate divisions, and from composers with excellent recordings of their works.
 Beginning in 2017, categories have been expanded to encompass performances of American music in practically any instrumentation or genre, with very few repertoire restrictions.
 (See the application form and "Requirements for the Recorded Audition"— below—for complete details.)

 PRELIMINARY DEADLINE for postmark or emailing of application(s) is:

 Extended DEADLINE: Tuesday, May 30, 2017.

 To take advantage of the extension, there is no need to email in advance.

 To see 2016 winners of the ERNST BACON AWARD, please click: 2016 Bacon winners.

 Ernst Bacon (1898—1990) was one of that pioneering generation of composers who, along with Thomson, Copland, Harris, and others, found a voice for American music.
 Winner of a Pulitzer Scholarship for his Symphony in D minor, and no fewer than three Guggenheim Fellowships, Ernst Bacon set out to create compositions that expressed the vitality and affirmative spirit of our country.